anonymousAwesome/Pokemon-TCG-GB3/README.md

 * Over 64 trainers, each with their own unique deck.

-* Two maps: TCG Island and Neo Continent, each containing their own card clubs and each rewarding the player with different cards.
+* Two maps: TCG Island and Neo Continent, each containing their own card clubs and rewarding the player with different cards.

 * A villainous organization, the Forbidden Faction, who use powerful forbidden cards.